-- Be patient and courteous-Bikers have a legal right to share the road with motorists. - Treat bicycle riders the same as drivers of other motor vehicles.
-If you are to pass, wait until the next lane is clear and give bicyclists the same rights as any other slow-moving vehicle. - Encourage other motorized travelers to respect the rights of bicyclists. - Encourage bicyclists to use etiquette and common sense. - Watch and respect our native critters who cross the road.
+- Be patient and courteous-Bicyclists have a legal right to share the road with motorists. - Treat bicycle riders the same as drivers of other motor vehicles.
+If you are to pass, wait until the next lane is clear and give bicyclists the same rights as any other slow-moving vehicle. - Encourage other motorized travelers to respect the rights of bicyclists. - Watch and respect our native critters who cross the road.